w3f/Grants-Program/Growwr.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** I heard about you from an online search via [this article](https://rocknblock.io/blog/blockchain-ecosystem-grants-list#celo-community-fund-grant).

-Work Completed So Far
+**Work Completed So Far**

 Growwr has already developed and deployed a functional Web2 platform, now serving as the foundation for our transition into a Web3-enabled infrastructure.
 Key milestones achieved include: